Fedict/eid-applet/README.md

 # README for eID Applet Project

+> At the moment, Java applets (such as the eid-applet) are being deprecated by different browser vendors.
+> See [DEPRECATION](DEPRECATION.md) for more information.

 ## 1. Introduction

 This project contains the source code tree of the eID Applet.